its-Pa1/its-Pa1/README.md

 👋 Greetings, I'm Pawan Kumar.

-👀 My interests lie in the mathematical and computational modeling of intricate physical and biological processes.
+👀 My interests lie in the mathematical and computational modeling of complex physical and biological processes.

 🌱 Currently, I am delving into the utilization of AI in mechanistic modeling.

-💞️ My ongoing work revolves around PDE-based mechanistic modeling, specifically focusing on tumor oxygenation.
+💻 My ongoing work focuses on modeling and simulating ovarian follicles, integrating single-cell dynamics into population-level models to gain deeper insights.

 <!---